FeatureBaseDB/featurebase/docs/getting-started.md

  - single-row-boolean: the value must be a boolean, and this specifies `SetBit()` or `ClearBit()`, a `rowID` must be specified for this destination type.
  - mapping: the value for this field is used to lookup a `rowID` in a map, a valueMap is required for this destination type

-The sample input definition in JSON format for the "Star Trace" project is at [Pilosa Getting Started repository](https://github.com/pilosa/getting-started), `input-defintion.txt`

 #### Import Some Data with Input Definition

 The sample data for the "Star Trace" project is at [Pilosa Getting Started repository](https://github.com/pilosa/getting-started).

-If you import data using input-definition, download the `json-input.txt` file in that repo, then run the following request to input-definition created above:
+If you import data using input-definition, download the `json-input.json` file in that repo, then run the following request to input-definition created above:

 ```
 curl localhost:10101/index/repository/input/stargazer \